atxr/MeoPrevi/README.md

 ## List of satellites
 Different lists of satellites can be found in the data directory.
 The one used by default is data/maj\_sats.data.
-List of aviable database:
+List of available database:
-- data/maj\_sats.data: most important satellites, accoreded to the [ILRS priority list](https://ilrs.gsfc.nasa.gov/missions/mission_operations/priorities/index.html)
+- data/maj\_sats.data: most important satellites, according with the [ILRS priority list](https://ilrs.gsfc.nasa.gov/missions/mission_operations/priorities/index.html)
-- data/sats.data: most of the observable satallites from Calern.
+- data/sats.data: most of the observable satellites from Calern.
 Warning, because of the length of this database, the display may be bad.
-- data/galileo.data: all Galileo GNSS european satellites
+- data/galileo.data: all Galileo GNSS European satellites

-If one wants to change the database, modify at the beginning of previ.py the line
+If you want to change the database, modify at the beginning of previ.py the line
 ```python
 import maj_sats.py
 ```